-The contents of the latest Finance Act, which became law in November 2017, confirmed the government's commitment to restrict the advantages of non-dom tax status for long-term residents of the UK.
-However, there remain provisions which offer scope to mitigate the potential UK tax exposure on future remittances of funds currently held outside the UK.
+The government has stated its commitment to restrict the tax advantages of non-dom status for long term residents of the UK.
+However, there remain provisions which offer scope to mitigate the potential UK tax exposure, and we have highlighted below the three key opportunities available.

 Subject to various qualifying conditions, the acquisition cost of a foreign asset owned by an individual is automatically subject to an uplift to its market value on 5 April 2017.
 In practical terms, this means that any gain accruing prior to that date is not subject to UK tax on the disposal of the asset.